lrcouto/ft_printf/README.md

 May 19th 2020 - Testing code on PFT_2019 tester (https://github.com/cclaude42/PFT_2019).
 Passed 622 out of 745 tests.
 Spent the day fixing problems with NULL parameters being input.

 May 20th 2020 - Passing on all of the PFT_2019 tests.
 Tomorrow I will look for memory leaks and other problems of the sort.

+May 21st 2020 - Fixed several memory leaks, fixed a few blatant logic errors that definitely shouldn't be there at this stage of the project, and fixed some weird behavior that happens when you input zero precision.
+Testing now on the "Hello Kitty" tester (https://github.com/Mazoise/42TESTERS-PRINTF).
+509 out of 514 tests passed.
+Will continue tomorrow.